-According to the state policies in place as of August 21, 2020, approximately 83.8% of US voters reside in states that will allow all voters to cast ballots by mail in this November’s election.
+According to the state policies in place as of September 28, 2020, approximately 85.4% of US voters reside in states that will allow all voters to cast ballots by mail in this November’s election.
 Among these, nine states and Washington, DC will automatically mail a ballot to all registered voters.
-Thirty-five states will allow any voter to request an absentee or by-mail ballot, either requiring no excuse for the request or allowing concern about COVID-19 as a valid excuse.
+Thirty-six states will allow any voter to request an absentee or by-mail ballot, either requiring no excuse for the request or allowing concern about COVID-19 as a valid excuse.

-Six states—home to 16.2% of all US voters—will require voters to provide a qualifying excuse beyond fear of COVID-19 in order to receive an absentee or by-mail ballot.
+Five states—home to 14.6% of all US voters—will require voters to provide a qualifying excuse beyond fear of COVID-19 in order to receive an absentee or by-mail ballot.

 Keep up with the latest data and most popular content.